Skip to Main Content Skip to Footer

 Improve the Institutions Access to Data and Business Intelligence by:

-• Implementing a data warehouse (or similar structure) that aggregates data from diverse systems into a single repository
+• Implementing a data lake that aggregates data from diverse systems into a single repository

 • Establishing formal Data Governance at Macalester to further inform the use of our data